Niece History, Family Crest & Coats of Arms

 The surname Niece was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Early History of the Niece family

-Another 238 words (17 lines of text) covering the year 1522 is included under the topic Early Niece History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Niece research.
+Another 103 words (7 lines of text) covering the year 1522 is included under the topic Early Niece History in all our PDF Extended History products and printed products wherever possible.

 Niece Spelling Variations

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Niece has appeared in various documents spelled MacNeish, MacNeice, MacNish, MacNess, MacKness, MacNeece and many more.

 Early Notables of the Niece family (pre 1700)